 You can watch a full video of the procedure here.

 Fast.
 Accurate.
 Immediate answers.

 An injured knee or shoulder may take weeks to visualize and diagnose with an MRI.
 This diagnostic procedure is faster, providing real-time, vivid imaging that benefits both patient and doctor with the answers necessary to determine the best treatment – all in just one visit.
-Typically, patients are able to spend less time waiting for results, more time getting back on the road to recovery.
+Typically, patients can spend less time waiting for results, and more time getting back on the road to recovery.

-In a a study published in the Journal of Arthroscopy, the accuracy, sensitivity and specificity of needle arthroscopy was equivalent to surgical diagnostic arthroscopy and more accurate than MRI.
+In a study published in the Journal of Arthroscopy, the accuracy, sensitivity, and specificity of needle arthroscopy were equivalent to surgical diagnostic arthroscopy and more accurate than MRI.

 Needle Imaging is also a safe alternative diagnostic plan for patients who are not candidates for an MRI.

-While insurance coverage varies based on your individual plan, cost comparisons have been found to be more cost effective than an MRI.
+While insurance coverage varies based on your individual plan, cost comparisons are more cost-effective than an MRI.

 Currently, Sano Orthopedics is diagnosing knee and shoulder injuries with this technology.

 Risks, Side Effects, Coverage

 The procedure cannot be performed on patients with an active infection.
 Patients have tolerated the procedure very well, with most reporting little to no pain.
 It is important to note that every patient is different, and pain may be variable.
 In some cases, an MRI may still be necessary if incomplete joint visualization occurs.